$100,000 Matching Gift Goal

 Denver Scholarship considers Career and Technical Education (CTE) an educational strategy for providing young people with academic, technical, and employability skills.

 Denver Scholarship’s unique advantage is its Future Centers – advising centers embedded in DPS high school facilities that serve 20 DPS high schools and over 14,000 high school students.
 Our staff of Advisors engage the high school students in these schools formally and informally to advise them regarding their education and career options, how those options can lead to a variety of career pathways.
+Additionally, each Future Center is branded with a College Roadmap and Career Posters, which display the credentialing, education and salary for a variety of career paths.

 We are currently piloting a CTE project in the Montbello Schools, MLK Early College and JFK High School Future Centers with the help of The Daniels Fund, JPMorgan Foundation and the LARRK Foundation.
 Our goal is to implement this strategy throughout DPS high schools.